Options Pricing under Bayesian MS-VAR Process: Term Structure Models

-under the ($t,u_2$)--forward probability measure $\mathbb{\tilde{P}}_{t,u_2}$.
+are mean and variance of the log forward rate $\tilde{f}_{v,u_1,u_2}$ given $\mathcal{H}_t$, respectively.
 In the following Lemma, we reconsider a main Lemma, which is used to price the Black--Scholes European call and put options when the underlying asset follows geometric Brownian motion.

 \begin{lem} Let $X\sim \mathcal{N}(\mu,\sigma^2)$.
 Then for all $K>0$,

 and

 where $d_1:=\big(\mu+\sigma^2-\ln(K)\big)/\sigma$, $d_2:=d_1-\sigma$ and $\Phi(x)=\int_{-\infty}^x\frac{1}{\sqrt{2\pi}}e^{-u^2/2}du$. \end{lem}